Nature, culture and history

 Many mammals within the park are nocturnal and are difficult to observe.
 The musky rat-kangaroo Hypsiprymnodon moschatus, however, is often active during the day and may be glimpsed foraging on the forest floor.
 This small creature looks similar to a bandicoot, but is usually smaller with dark, chocolate-brown fur.
 It is the most primitive member of the kangaroo family and is believed to have remained relatively unchanged over the last 20 million years.

-The tropical rainforests of Daintree National Park are part of the largest, continuous area of rainforest in Australia.
+The tropical rainforests of Daintree National Park (CYPAL) are part of the largest, continuous area of rainforest in Australia.
 They support a large diversity of plants, many of which grow nowhere else and some of which are threatened.
 They also feature a significant number of plant families whose ancestors were amongst the very first flowering plants on earth—providing important insights into the evolution of flowering plants.

 The structure and variety of plants in the rainforest is influenced by competition for light.
 Trees grow skywards, their intermingling crowns shading the forest floor.
 In the dim conditions found on the forest floor only shade-tolerant plants such as ferns and palms are able to grow.